drteresavasquez/gitsub-professors/instructions.md

 * Your team can only have 1 JS file - main.js
 * All your JS should be written in functions.
 Wherever possible reuseable functions.

-**:warning:** DO NOT start coding until Luke has looked at your github project.
+**:warning:** DO NOT start coding until an instructor has looked at your github project.

 ### Twists
 Your project must include each of the following: